danielehc/katacoda-scenarios/secure_consul_acl/step5.md

 ### Configure Consul client

-This time, since the client agent is not yet started you will apply the token directly in the configuration.
-For this lab we used the `client.token` file created in the previous step to automatically populate the file.
+This time, since the client agent is not yet started, you will apply the token directly in the configuration.
+For this lab, we used the `client.token` file created in the previous step to automatically populate the file.

 ```bash
 cat <<EOF >> ~/agent.hcl